 Accurate assessment of sperm DNA damage, a key biomarker of male infertility.

 Conventional semen parameters are accepted to have limited diagnostic value for male infertility.
 In contrast, sperm DNA damage is known to be a robust biomarker of male infertility and miscarriage.
 Exact fertility tests have the highest sensitivity and specificity for diagnosing male infertility when compared to other sperm DNA tests.
-Exact testing can help you decide on the most appropriate medical or surgical interventions and lifestyle changes to improve your patient’s sperm DNA and fertility.
+Exact testing can help you decide on the most appropriate medical interventions and lifestyle changes to improve your patient’s sperm DNA and fertility.

 Identify normozoospermic men with an increased risk of IVF failure due to high levels of sperm DNA damage.